mirasmitty/Project_Zillow/README.md

             * <samp>The score (R-squared) is a measure of how well the regression model explains the variance in the target variable.
 A high R-squared value, 0.9995463581799123, indicates that the model explains a large portion of the variance in the target variable, approximately 99.95%. </samp>
             * <samp>The root mean squared error is the square root of the mean sqaured error and is expressed in the same units as the target variable.
 A small RMSE (0.00011558869070961833) suggests that, on average, the model's predictions are close to the actual values.</samp>
             * <samp>A small error value (6.293934425514186e-05 = 0.00006293934425514186) suggests that, on average, the model's predictions are very close to the actual values</samp>
-* <ins>Summary</ins>: the outcome metrics for the GradientBoostingRegressor Model indicate excellent performance.
+* <ins>GBR Summary</ins>: the outcome metrics for the GradientBoostingRegressor Model indicate excellent performance.
 The model is explaining a large proportion  of the variance in the target variable, approximately 99.95%, and the predictions are very accurate.

 10. We then used the `XGBRegressor` function from the scikit-learn library and the relevant metrics for XGB Model are as follows:
     * The score is 0.998024236380367.